Neutrinomic/icp-academy/_glossary/hodl.md

 In 2017, many Bitcoin investors who HODLed through the bear market saw their assets increase dramatically during the subsequent bull run.
 Long-term holders were able to benefit from significant price appreciation.

-HODL has become more than just a strategy—it’s a philosophy within the crypto community.
+HODL has become more than just a strategy; it’s a philosophy within the crypto community.
 It represents faith in the long-term potential of cryptocurrency and the ability to resist the pressures of short-term volatility.